-Which countries are most competitive and what does it mean for investors?
+Which markets are most competitive and what does it mean for investors?

 Dr Bris went on to present findings from the 2018 IMD World Competitiveness Ranking.

-The top five rankings included the United States in first place, followed by Hong Kong, Singapore, the Netherlands, and then by Switzerland2.
+The top five rankings included the United States in first place, followed by Hong Kong SAR, Singapore, the Netherlands, and then by Switzerland2.